othermedia/js-handbook/functional-programming.md

 function over a list of numbers. `Add` isn't going to do much good here: if we pass it as an argument to `map`, it will just throw an error, because it needs two arguments, not the one which each element of the list will provide.
-This is fine as far as it goes--it doesn't make much sense to try to add something to nothing--but it's not terribly useful.
+This is fine as far as it goes---it doesn't make much sense to try to add something to nothing---but it's not terribly useful.

 If we could somehow provide an initial value to `add`, which would be added to each element of the list, that _would_ be useful.
 In order to do this, we need